ONO 99: Gameplay

 If a player lays down a card, but fails to draw one before the next player in sequence completes their own turn, they are not allowed to replace the missing card.
 A player so affected can potentially be at a great disadvantage, especially if they are holding any ONO 99 card.
 The player may correct the error by drawing a card before the next player in sequence completes a turn.

 All players begin the game with an equal number of lives, left up to their discretion.
-Losing a hand costs the player one life; a player who has lost all of his/her lives is out of the game.
+Losing a hand costs the player one life; a player who has run out of lives is out of the game.
 The last remaining player is the winner.

 Alternate scoring

 A rule variation as suggested in the official rules is to use a point-scoring system in which the player who loses the hand receives 25 points plus the value of cards in their hand: